railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 * Consume PANLAT: *Stock > Default production*.

-If you analyze the traceability of this lot number you'll see all the repair operations in the upstream and downstream traceability lists of the products concerned.
+If you analyze the traceability of this lot number you will see all the repair operations in the upstream and downstream traceability lists of the products concerned.

 ..
 Copyright © Open Object Press.
 All rights reserved.